movementlabsxyz/MIP/MIP/mip-34/README.md

 A detailed plan should be proposed addressing the implementation of the different components, and ideally MIPs to capture the requirements for each component.

 - **validators network**: how they communicate and build the _super-majority proof_.
 - **L2-confirmation**: communication of the super-majority proof to the DA.
-Validators should certificate in the order of seconds to provide L2-finality in the order of seconds.
+Validators should certificate in the order of seconds to provide confirmation guarantees in the order of seconds.
 - **postconfirmation**: L1 validation contract, how it verifies the super-majority proof and if and how there is interaction with the DA layer.
 - **staking**: what crypto-coin is used for staking, safeguards to prevent validators from exiting too early etc

-## Optimisations
+## Optimizations

-There are several aspects that could be optimised and refined:
+There are several aspects that could be optimized and refined:

 - **super-majority proof**: it can be a list of votes, but could also be a zk-proof (more compact).
 The suer-majority proof is not a proof of correct execution (as in zkVM) but simply of super-majority and this is cheaper to compute.
-- **signatures aggregation**: we want to avoid sending large transcations to the L1 as it increases operational costs.
-How to aggregate signatures to send more compact messages/trasactions?
+- **signatures aggregation**: we want to avoid sending large transactions to the L1 as it increases operational costs.
+How to aggregate signatures to send more compact messages/transactions?
 - **delegation/weighted stakes**: a mechanism for validators to delegate their voting power to other validators.
 Ability for validators to stake different amounts (and use weighted stakes super-majority).
 - **commit to a sequence of L2-blocks**.
-The L2-finality certificate could be per block.
+The L2-confirmation certificate could be per block.
 However, on L1 we may want to commit to a sequence of blocks.
 This can be done by committing to the state root of the last block in the sequence or more complicated approaches using Merkle roots.
 - **involvement of DA layer**.
 Validators sent their votes or commitments to a DA layer off-L1.
 This ensures that votes remain available and can be used for potential slashing.
 This step should take O(1) second if we use a fast reliable mempool.